efratbyy/MARKET_BH/server/README.md

   GET /api/cart/out_of_stock/:userId
 ```

-- You will need to provide the user id in order to get the out of stock products and to get an answer from this api
+- You will need to provide the user id in order to get the out of stock products and to get an response from this api
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
 - You must be a logged in user in order to get out of stock products

 ### Email API